fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to many traditions, these Ayats refer to the smoke which will appear near the Day of Judgement.
 It will penetrate into ears (and eyes), and people's heads will look like they have been roasted.
 But it will not trouble the believers very much; they will feel irritation just like in common cold.
 And the whole earth will be just like a house in which fire has been lighted and the house has no window or ventilation.
 This condition will remain for forty days.

 This Sign will be a warning; and as appears from the Ayat, people will be given a chance to come onto right path, and mend their ways.
 The words “We shall remove the torment a little” show that the Smoke will be removed, but the next words “Verily, you shall return (unto evil)” show that after its removal, not many people will heed to the voice of reason.
 Perhaps they will invent some physical or geographical reason for that calamity, and will forget their pledges to Allah that “Verily, (now) we are believers.”

+Ibn Abbas, Ibn Umar, Hasan, and others said, "The smoke referred to in the verses is the smoke before Qiyamah which will enter in the ears of the Kuffar and the hypocrites and will affect the Muslims like a common cold.
+The whole World will be like a house on fire.
+It has not happened.
+It will happen."
+(Muhammad ibn Ahmad AsSaffarini's book Lawami Al-Anwaar Al-Bahiyya)

 </details><details><summary>